sr4001/simplemindedrobot/content/blog/agentic-ai-autonomous-project-management/index.md

 For example, if a project requires more attention in one particular area due to a sudden technical issue, agentic AI can **analyze the overall project and reallocate resources** accordingly, ensuring that the project remains on track without overburdening specific team members or departments.

+## Challenges in Autonomous Management

-## The Human-AI Collaboration: A New Paradigm
+### The Human-AI Collaboration: A New Paradigm

 One of the greatest fears surrounding agentic AI is the belief that it will replace human project managers, developers, and team leads.
 But this is far from the truth.
 Agentic AI is not about replacement; it's about **augmentation**.